Ola-jed/todolist/README.md

 ## About

-This mobile is mean to be used with the api available [here](https://github.com/Ola-jed/todo-api)
+This mobile app is meant to be used with the api available [here](https://github.com/Ola-jed/todo-api)

 ## Todo